Autonomous Region of Bougainville: Peace agreement and autonomy

 The Bougainville conflict ended in 1997 after negotiations brokered by New Zealand.
 In 2000, A peace agreement was completed and, together with disarmament, provided for the establishment of an Autonomous Bougainville Government.
 The parties agreed to have a referendum in the future on whether the island should become politically independent.

 On 25 July 2005, rebel leader Francis Ona died after a short illness.
 A former surveyor with Bougainville Copper, Ona was a key figure in the secessionist conflict and had refused to formally join the island's peace process.

 In 2015, Australia announced it would establish a diplomatic post in Bougainville for the first time.
 In 2016, it cancelled those plans acknowledging that it had not obtained the PNG government's approval.

 Independence referendum

 In 2019, a non-binding independence referendum was held with 98.3% voting for independence rather than continued autonomy within Papua New Guinea.
-As a result, the regional authorities intend to become independent between 2025 and 2027.
+As a result, the regional authorities intended to become independent between 2025 and 2027.
 A draft constitution for a "Republic of Bougainville" was published by the Autonomous Bougainville Government in May 2024.
-In March 2025, the Bougainville Independence Leaders Consultation Forum recommended 1 September 2027 as the date of independence.
+In March 2025, the Bougainville Independence Leaders Consultation Forum (BILCF) recommended 1 September 2027 as the date of independence.
 Prime Minister James Marape cautioned that Bougainville's economy is not sustainable enough for independence.
+In July 2026, the BILCF changed their recommended date of independence to 1 September 2030.

+On August 6, 2026, the Joint Supervisory Body, the organ in which a delegation from the government of Papua New Guinea, led by Bougainville Affairs Minister Manasseh Makiba, has been negotiating with a delegation from the Autonomous Bougainville Government, led by Vice President and Attorney-General Ezekiel Masat, signed its final consultation documents which advocated for independence to be respected.
+Papua New Guinea's parliament then announced that it would be having debate on if the independence referendum should be respected on August 27.
+Shortly after, on August 11, Bougainville's president Ishmael Toroama warned the PNG parliament that the prospect of them rejecting the referendum was "unacceptable" and would be a "dangerous legal fiction", further stating that Bougainville's independence was "sealed in ink and blood", and reiterating that Bougainville would become independent regardless of parliament's opinion.

+PNG's parliament began debating independence on August 27, however, 111 of the 118 MPs present could not come to a decision after the August 30 deadline as members of the opposition stated they only had a week to review the report by the Joint Supervisory Body.